 How to calculate?

-We've listed the ingredients in simple ratio formats.
+Ingredients are listed in simple ratio formats.
 Example, Sugar : Olive oil = 2 : 1, so if you were to use 2 cups of sugar, you'll add 1 cup of olive oil correspondingly.
 6 tablespoons of sugar will require 3 tablespoons of olive oil and so on.

 DIY Tattoo Scrub Recipes